Identifies common practices to be aware of when selling in this market, e.g., whether all sales material need to be in the local language.

 There are many specialized trade magazines in Singapore and scores of trade fairs that can be used to promote U.S. goods and services.
 The major English-language daily newspapers are The Straits Times and The Business Times.
 The major Chinese daily is Lianhe Zaobao.
-Leads for local advertising and promotional service agencies can be found via the Singapore Yellowpages.
-Major trade fair organizers include Informa, Reed Exhibition Services, Experia Events, and Koelnmesse.
-TV advertisements are also available via Mediacorp AdDirect.
-Singapore radio stations are available 24/7.
+Leads for local advertising and promotional service agencies can be found via the Singapore Yellow Pages.
+Major trade fair organizers include Informa Markets, RX Singapore, Experia Events and Koelnmesse.

 Typical Product Pricing Structures: Depending on the type of product, importer mark-ups range from 20-40%, while retail mark-ups are often more than 100%.
 Industrial goods are brought in by stocking distributors, who add on at least 20% before sale to end-users, or by agents whose commissions generally run about 7-10%.
-These mark-ups are approximate, and will vary widely, depending on the product and the contractual relationship in question.
+These mark-ups are approximate and will vary widely, depending on the product and the contractual relationship.

 Sales Service/Customer Support

 Good sales and customer support are vital in Singapore.
-The market is so price competitive that client-focused sales support or customer service can make a big difference.
-Singapore distributors respond well to training on new products, and if properly supported by the U.S. manufacturer will do a good job cultivating old customers and developing new ones.
+The market so prices competitive that client-focused sales support or customer service can make a big difference.
+Singapore distributors respond well to training on new products and if properly supported by the U.S. manufacturer, will do a good job cultivating old customers and developing new ones.

 Local Professional Services

 Legal Services: A list of service providers can be found at The Law Society of Singapore website.

 Accounting and Tax Services: A list of service providers in accountancy, finance and business can be found at the Institute of Singapore Chartered Accountants website.